QingxianLai/DSGA1007_Final_Project/README.md

 ![menu1](elements/1.png?raw=true =650x)

-2.Choose one you interested in; suppose you want to know total number of official jobs over the date, you could type `d`.
+2.Choose one you interested in; suppose you want to know the relationship between civil level and base salaries, you could type `d`.
 Then the line-plot will pop-up:

 ![line plot](elements/2.png?raw=true =650x)